anajadelis/anajadelis/README.md

 - 👋 Hi, I’m @anajadelis
-- 👀 I’m interested in bascially anything related to Swift and IOS developing, along with photo modification, graphic design and music production!
+- 👀 I’m interested in bascially anything related to Web Design and IOS developing, along with photo modification, graphic design and music production!
-- 🌱 I’m currently learning Swift.
+- 🌱 I’m currently learning Swift, Java, JavaScript and Python.
-- 💞️ I’m looking to collaborate on Swift-based apps, not only on the graphic part, but also on creating sound themes for games, for example.
+- 💞️ I’m looking to collaborate on Swift-based apps, not only on the graphic part, but also on creating sound themes for games or anything music related.
 -  📫 How to reach me:
 - email: anajadecontato@gmail.com
 - linkedin: https://www.linkedin.com/in/ana-jade-06245a224/
 - instagram: https://www.instagram.com/eus0ujade/